Georgia Country Guide

 The stops on the Svaneti Trail are also typically Mestia, Zhabeshi, Adishi, Lalkhori and Ushguli.
 The final day from Lalkhori to Ushguli is typically just along a road and can be skipped by booking a taxi – ask in Mestia or at any guesthouse if this is possible.

-If you can, try khachapuri and khinkali with a glass or two of the local wine.
+Food-wise, try khachapuri and khinkali (any Pasanauri in Tbilisi is particularly good) with a glass or two of the local wine (maybe try this bar).
 Georgians are incredibly proud of their food and drink and it’s supposedly where wine was invented.